 When guests come to your house, the screens get turned off.
 When you’re out to eat as a family, the screens are turned off.

 This is one of the most important of all the screen time recommendations because it keeps your kids safe from online predators.
 Mom and Dad have 100 percent access to all screen activity.
-That means texts can be read, Internet surfing will be monitored, and TV shows are approved by parents, and no screens are allowed in the bathroom.
+That means texts can be read, internet surfing will be monitored, TV shows are approved by parents, and no screens are allowed in the bathroom.

-Mealtimes are for conversation, checking in, sharing family stories, and the teaching of manners and social skills.
-Screen time is a road block to all of that.
-Here are 4 no media zones to set up at your house.
+Mealtimes are for conversation, checking in, sharing family stories, and teaching manners and social skills.
+Screen time is a roadblock to all of that.
+Make the most of mealtimes with these eight ways to bond with your kids over dinner.

 If you need a hand in enforcing, reminding, or motivating, we have plenty of great resources for you.
-Our Screen Time Tracker will help everyone in the family keep tabs on just how long their eyes are locked on one of those shiny rectangles.
+Our Screen Time Tracker will help everyone in the family keep tabs on just how long each person’s eyes are locked on one of those shiny rectangles.
 Because after all, knowing is half the battle!
-If screen time is the carrot you want to dangle in front of your kids try our If…Then printable, or our Screen Time Tickets.
-You can also use the tickets as a way to ration time.
+If screen time is the carrot you want to dangle in front of your kids, try our If…Then printable or our Screen Time Tickets.
+You can also use the tickets to ration time.
 And if you’ve decided your child is responsible enough to take the next step, our Cell Phone Contract and Social Media Contract make your expectations (and the consequences if they don’t meet them) crystal clear.

-Let’s Talk: Do you have a hard time keeping your kids away from screens?
+When do you have the most difficulty keeping your kids away from screens?